What does a shock absorber do?

 How long do shock absorbers last?

-Generally, though, it’s commonly suggested that shock absorbers should be inspected after around 50,000 miles for a potential replacement.
-Some may last up to 100,000 miles under optimal conditions, while others may need to be replaced as early as 30,000 miles if the vehicle is regularly driven on rough or unpaved roads.
+Inspect shock absorbers after 50,000 miles for potential replacement.
+They may last up to 100,000 miles in optimal conditions or need replacing as early as 30,000 miles on rough roads.

-What happens when your car shock absorber is bad?
+What happens when your car’s shock absorber is bad?

 When a car’s shock absorbers start to fail, it can lead to a range of problems, many of which can impact the safety, comfort, and performance of the vehicle.
 Here are some of the issues that can arise: